What is a Magnetic Resonance Imaging Technologist?

 - MRI Technologist (Magnetic Resonance Imaging Technologist)

-There were about 36,600 jobs for Magnetic Resonance Imaging Technologist in 2016 (in the United States).
+In the United States, there were 36,600 jobs for Magnetic Resonance Imaging Technologist in 2016.
 New jobs are being produced at a rate of 13.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,900 new jobs for Magnetic Resonance Imaging Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 2,500 job openings in this field each year.
+The BLS estimates 2,500 yearly job openings in this field.

 The states with the most job growth for MRI Tech are Arizona, Utah, and Wyoming.
 Watch out if you plan on working in Vermont, Illinois, or Kansas.
 These states have the worst job growth for this type of profession.